Spinal injections were first reviewed by the HTA program in 2011.

 In 2011, HTA conducted an initial evidence review of spinal injections and the Health Technology Clinical Committee (HTCC) determined therapeutic medial branch nerve block injections, intradiscal injections and facet injections are not a covered benefit.
 Therapeutic lumbar epidural injections, cervical-thoracic epidural injections and sacroiliac joint injections are a covered benefit for the treatment of chronic pain following certain conditions.

 In 2015 new literature was identified addressing the use of spinal injections, including new safety concerns voiced by the FDA.
-For these reasons, in 2015 this topic was selected for re-review.

 Primary criteria ranking